AlSaqr-platform/he-soc/hardware/fpga/README.md

 source setup.sh
 ```
 Select VCU118.
 The ZCU102 is already too small to fit ariane and the cluster.
-We will provide support for the ZCU102 as well in the future, with a reduced cluster.
+We will provide support for the ZCU102 as well in the future, with a reduced version of the cluster.

 ```
-cd alsaqr/tcl/ips/boot_rom/

-make clean all

-cd ../../../../

-cd alsaqr/tcl/ips/clk_mngr/

-make clean all

-cd ../../../../

-cd alsaqr/tcl/ips/ddr/

-cd ../../../../

-make clean run
+make ips
 ```

 ## Running code